Code-Institute-Submissions/wedding-photography/README.md

 ### Skeleton

 All wireframes were developed with Balsamiq.
 As there are slight design changes for the mobile/tablet/desktop versions of the site, I have created wireframes for each screen type.
 I have linked the relevant pages below.

+- bootstap hamburger icon not working on mobile, so opted to use fontawesome icon instead.